 IMPORTANT NOTE: The well being of our patients is our highest priority.
 Due to COVID-19 and in accordance with CDC guidelines, all support will be held via teleconference until further notice.
 Our Support Network is essential to all the Chapter’s efforts, working tirelessly to support patients, our programs and events and advocate for awareness.

 A lupus activist engages in educating their federal, state, and locally elected officials about the cruel mystery of lupus.
 Whether through a letter, email, phone call, or face-to-face meetings with elected officials, lupus activists are the vital voice on legislation and policies issues impacting people with lupus and their families.
 An activist’s voice makes a difference.

 The GOAL project, lead by the Division of Rheumatology at Emory University. to better understand how lupus may impact patients' lives.
 We need to hear from you to build the wealth of knowledge needed to transform health care and improve health outcomes.

 We have SO much to offer the Lupus Community in 2020 and we are looking for some dedicated volunteers and committee members to help us reach our goals!

 The health and safety of the lupus community is our top priority, and we believe that we must do our part to minimize the risk to people with lupus, our families and communities.
-Therefore, the Lupus Foundation of America, Georgia Chapter has made the decision to reschedule our 2020 Walk to End Lupus Now celebrations!
+Therefore, the Lupus Foundation of America, Georgia Chapter is going virtual with our 2020 Walk to End Lupus Now celebrations!
 We have 4 new "curbside" celebration dates for you to look forward to culminating in a national celebration on Oct.
 10!

 A series of live and archived educational teleconferences on a variety of topics designed to provide you with important information about living with lupus.
 Don't miss this opportunity to learn from the country's leading lupus experts from the comfort and privacy of your home!Learn from the Comfort of Your Home